Statistical Inference

 The significance level \(\alpha\) is the probability you will reject the null hypothesis given that it was true.

-In other words, \(\alpha\) is the error rate that a research controls.
+In other words, \(\alpha\) is the error rate that a researcher controls.

 Typically, we want this error rate to be small (\(\alpha = 0.05\)).